CIVI-DT: As A-Channel Victoria

-The station was rebranded as "A-Channel" on August 2, 2005, along with the rest of the NewNet system.
-The station would likely have been part of the original A-Channel system at its launch had Craig Media won the licence in 2000.
+Following CHUM's purchase of Craig Media's broadcasting assets in 2004, the station was rebranded as "A-Channel" on August 2, 2005, along with the rest of the NewNet system.
+(The station would have been part of the original A-Channel system at its launch had Craig Media won the licence in 2000.)
 On July 12, 2006, CTVglobemedia announced plans to purchase CHUM Limited, with the intention of divesting the A-Channel stations.
 On that same day it was also announced that the morning news program A-Channel Morning would be discontinued, although this decision was supposedly unrelated to the takeover by CTVglobemedia (CIVI later restored a morning program to its schedule in the fall of 2007).

 Rogers Communications announced a deal to buy A-Channel on April 9, 2007; however, given the conditions of approval for the sale of CHUM on June 8, 2007, Rogers acquired the Citytv system instead, while CTV kept A-Channel.
 CTVglobemedia became the official owner of CIVI on June 22, 2007.

 As A Vancouver Island

-The A-Channel system and Atlantic Canada's ASN was rebranded as A on August 11, 2008, with CIVI becoming branded as "A Vancouver Island".
+The A-Channel system and Atlantic Canada's ASN were rebranded as A on August 11, 2008, with CIVI becoming "A Vancouver Island".
 As a result, CIVI's newscasts were rebranded as A News on that date, although the station's employees had been using that title for a couple of months prior to the relaunch; the station also began producing a morning newscast (under the title A Morning) on September 8, 2008, but was later cancelled on March 4, 2009, due to economic issues.
 The program was later replaced with a simulcast of the morning show from sister radio station CFAX (1070 AM).

-CTV Two/CTV 2 Vancouver Island
+CTV Two/CTV2 Vancouver Island

-As part of Bell Media's May 30, 2011 announcement of the rebranding of the A television stations to the CTV Two brand, CIVI became branded as "CTV Two Vancouver Island" on August 29, 2011.
-As a result, CIVI's newscasts were rebranded as CTV News on that same date.
+Bell Media announced on May 30, 2011, its intention to rebrand the A television stations to CTV Two that fall.
+On August 29, 2011, CIVI became "CTV Two Vancouver Island", and its newscasts were rebranded as CTV News.

+Bell listed the Broad and Pandora studio building for sale in June 2024, with plans to relocate CIVI and its sister radio stations to Esquimalt.